cedar-policy/cedar-docs/docs/collections/_policies/validation.md

 Validation soundness ensures the absence of most, but not all errors that could arise during policy evaluation.
 The only errors that are not precluded are the following:

 + **Errors due to integer overflow**.
 In Cedar when you add two large `Long` numbers together the result may be too big to fit in 64 bits.
 Rather than wrap around (e.g., producing a negative number) as in many languages, Cedar throws an error.
-Validation does not currently attempt to detect this possibility, but we are developing such detection as a future feature.
+Validation does not currently attempt to detect this possibility.
 + **Errors due to missing entities**.
 If a policy references an entity that does not exist in the entities used to evaluate the policy, any attempt to access that entity's attributes will fail.
 This could happen with an entity literal (e.g., `User::"Rick".name == "rick"`) or with an entity passed in as a principal or resource (e.g., `principal.name == "rick"`, or `principal.manager.name == "Vijay"` where `principal.manager` should be an entity).
 Request validation ([RFC 11](https://github.com/cedar-policy/rfcs/pull/11)) and schema-based JSON parsing do not confirm the existence of entities.
 + **Errors due to incorrect [Extension](../schema/schema.html#schema-entitytypes-shape-extension) values** (in non-strict mode).
 IP addresses and decimals are constructed by calling a function, either `ip()` or `decimal()`, with a string.
 For policies that pass non-literal strings to these functions, there is a risk that the string is not well-formed, and thus evaluating it will produce an error.
 For example, if we had a policy with the expression `ip(principal.IPAddr)` and `principal.IPAddr` happened to be the string `"XYZ"` then evaluating the policy would fail with an error.
 However, by default the validator runs in a _strict_ mode that forbids passing non-literal strings to extension function constructors; in this mode, the expression above will fail to validate with the error _extension constructors may not be called with non-literal expressions_.
 An expression like `ip("XYZ")` in a policy will fail to validate (regardless of mode).